What's a War Rug?

 Flags of the countries heavily involved in afghanistan have been commonly woven into rugs.
 These may include the US, UK, and even Australia.
 The US flag shown here has an incomplete crest, and crests wildly vary rug to rug.

-Tora Bora Jet Map
+Battle of Tora Bora

 A map of Afghanistan, and a depiction of the battle of Tora Bora with the UK, American, and tricolor Afghanistan flag shown with a dove of peace.
 Bordering countries are also labeled.
 The Jet is prominent due to the heavy air strikes leading up to the operation in December 2001.